simonjudge/Face_Visor_PPE/README.md

 # Face_Visor_PPE
 A simple laser cut face visor for use as PPE for COIVD-19 virus.
+This branch = adapted for 1mm polyprop rather than 0.5mm, cut and used at Barnsley Hospital.

 Designed for local manufacture & supply in Nottingham UK.

 This is a repository for keeping track of design changes.